 Non normative comment

-Shared Subscriptions are defined at the scopel of the MQTT Server, rather than of a Session.
+Shared Subscriptions are defined at the scope of the MQTT Server, rather than of a Session.
 A ShareName is included in the Shared Subscription's Topic Filter so that there can be more than one Shared Subscription on a Server that has the same {filter} component.
 An application could choose to use the ShareName to represent the group of subscribing Sessions that are sharing the subscription, but it is not obliged to do this.
 Examples:

 Shared subscriptions "$share/consumer1/sport/tennis/+" and "$share/consumer2/sport/tennis/+" are distinct shared subscriptions and so can be associated with different groups of Sessions.
 Both of them match the same topics as a non-shared subscription to sport/tennis/+ .